AI-Assisted Legacy Migration: Lessons Learned

 The results were... educational.

-But it was subtly, insidiously wrong.
-The kind of wrong that slips into production and causes bugs a month later when someone tries to extend it.
+The worst part?
+The code compiled, tests passed, and it looked professional.
+But it was subtly and insidiously wrong - the kind of wrong that slips into production and causes bugs a month later when someone tries to extend it.

 October 17: The Code Review Apocalypse